 Supporting Doc: Set Up Smart Views

-To isolate conversations related to COVID-19 for responding and/or reporting purposes, create a work queue and/or smart view that includes the conversation tags you created above.
+To isolate conversations related to a crisis such as the 2020 pandemic for responding and/or reporting purposes, create a work queue and/or smart view that includes the conversation tags you created above.

 Supporting Doc: Set Priority defaults